Gambia Food Guide

 Wonjo (Wonjo)

-Wonjo is a refreshing hibiscus drink that can also be considered a dessert.
-Made from dried hibiscus flowers steeped in water with sugar and spices like ginger or mint, it has a tart and sweet flavor.
-Wonjo is a popular beverage in Gambia, often enjoyed chilled.
+A hibiscus drink sweet enough to pass for a dessert.
+Dried hibiscus flowers are steeped in water with sugar and spices like ginger or mint, giving it a tart-sweet taste.
+Gambians drink it chilled, and it's a popular one.

 Cake (Kek)